 - On special occasions, the duration limit for an expert practitioner (in a large scenario, read How to simulate realistic self-defense scenarios) can even be 15-30 minutes but if we are not more than trained we can start with 1 minute (it will be more than enough)

 - The aggressors must attack and try to immobilize us for 10-60 seconds (in this case we restart the “game” until the time is not ended)

 - The fight must always be imagined as real (even if we call it a game, it is not)

-- The roles are exchanged at the end of the time (this type of practice is exhausting, therefore, the first to act as the victim must always be the most trained in terms of resistance)
+- The roles are exchanged in rotation at the end of the time (this type of practice is exhausting, therefore, the first to act as the victim must always be the most trained in terms of resistance)

 Rules and goals

 - We can move completely freely in the defined area (between the obstacles)

 - The attackers can hit us but absolutely without full power

 - Defenders and attackers can use weapons, obstacles, levers, punches, kicks, knees, elbows, etc. (in a controlled way)